Massachusetts Condo Master Insurance

 These policies offer limited coverage of the overall condo structure and building, both the interior and exterior spaces, but not the individual units.
 It is designed to protect the limited common areas that unit owners share, but since it does not cover the units themselves, unit owners will need to get their own insurance to protect their personal belongings.

-Typically, the master policy will be held by the homeowner’s association (HOA) or condominium board since it protects all unit owners.
+Typically, the condo association insurance policy will be held by the homeowner’s association (HOA) or condominium board since it protects all unit owners.
 It will be used to pay for damage or liability issues that may arise within the condo’s shared areas.
 Having this policy in place also allows tenants to gauge the amount of coverage they need for their personal homeowner’s insurance.

 Why do I need it?